-Entry Requirements: 10 or more credits in 11COM.
+Entry Requirements: 10 credits in 11COM.

-CREDITS AVAILABLE LEVEL 2 0 Internal Achievement Standards 15 External Achievement Standards Internal Unit Standards 0 Total Credits 23
+CREDITS AVAILABLE LEVEL 2 0 Internal Achievement Standards 15 8 Internal Unit Standards 0 Total Credits 23

 Course Description: Studying business enables students to appreciate the issues that challenge businesses and stakeholders.
 In a rapidly changing world, it is important that citizens are able to make informed and rational decisions about business matters.

 Students will gain knowledge, skills and experience to: